 Characteristics of solar radiation

-Solar radiation is not concentrated in a single frequency, but is distributed in a broad spectrum of non-uniform amplitude with the typical shape of a bell, as is typical of the spectrum of a black body with which the solar source is modeled.
-The maximum radiation is centered in the band of radiation or visible light with a peak at 500 nm outside the Earth's atmosphere according to Wien's law, which corresponds to the cyan green color.
+Solar radiation is distributed over a wide spectrum of non-uniform amplitude with the typical shape of a bell, as is typical of the spectrum of a black body with which the solar source is modeled.
+Therefore, it is not concentrated on a single frequency.

 - blue-violet (400-490 nm)